 People who have engaged with either Workforce Australia Online or Workforce Australia Services since July 2022 may be invited to participate in this research.

-Wallis will continue to contact people between October and November 2022 to ask them to complete the survey.
 The survey can be completed online or by phone.

 If you have received an email or SMS inviting you to be part of this research and want more information, please contact Wallis by: